np2048/Trots/crypto/gpg/verify.md

 # GnuPG — Verify a signature

 Let's say you want to download a software package from a website.
 It is wise to make sure that it wasn't tampered by someone.
-You can verify the software signature to do so if it is provided by the developers.
+You can verify the software signature if it is provided by the developers to make sure the package hasn't been tampered.

 The verification process consists of a few steps: